LottaSvanhall/BookFinderApril/README.md

 When done start the server in terminal by enter ${\color{blue} node \space server.js}$

-Seeding the database with dummy data is done by running ${\color{blue} node \space seedDB.js}$
+Seeding the database with dummy data is done by running ${\color{blue} node \space seedDB.js}$ Before you run the seedDB.js make sure that you also in this file, enter your own connection string values (username and password) to the MongoDB database.
+See example above.

 Link to my Postman workspace – https://www.postman.com/lottasv/workspace/my-workspace